mccagatay/algorithm_archive/triangle_containment/README.md

-# Algorithm to find out if a triangle with coordinate information has its origin
+# algorithm that verifies whether the triangle whose coordinate values are entered contains the origin or not

 ### Problem :